CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

 You will be performing the following activities to achieve the goal:

 * Exercise 1: Using JIT to reduce the attack surface
-* Exercise 2: Adaptive Application Control
-* Exercise 3: File Integrity Monitoring
+* Exercise 2: File Integrity Monitoring

 ### Exercise 1: Using JIT to reduce the attack surface